-As a field service technician in the Israel Air Force, Mor Hayat B.S. ’19 was responsible for preparing aircraft in the event of an attack.
+As a field service technician in the Israeli Air Force, Mor Hayat B.S. ’19 was responsible for preparing aircraft in the event of an attack.
 The planes had to be ready for action around the clock, recalls the recent Technion graduate.
 “The sirens could go off at four in the morning or nine at night.
 I needed to be alert all the time.”
 Except she had a problem.
 She’d find herself falling asleep while making her security rounds.

 “I fell asleep on the wings, inside the motor, under the wheels.
 I can’t remember a place on the plane I wasn’t falling asleep,” she said.
 “It was scary and hard to function.”